Genesys Cloud and GDPR compliance

 What if I cannot use the Genesys Cloud GDPR API?

 Genesys Cloud recommends using the GDPR API as a self-service option for responding to GDPR requests.
-However if you cannot use the GDPR API and need assistance responding to a GDPR request, contact us.
+If you experience an error using the GDPR API, please submit a case through the MySupport Portal.
+If you cannot use the GDPR API and need to respond to a GDPR request, our Professional Services team can assist.
+Contact your Customer Success Manager to create a statement of work for this effort.

 How long will it take Genesys Cloud to respond to a GDPR data subject request?